udacity/nd131-openvino-fundamentals-project-starter/WRITEUP.md

 shutter, in which case we would want to collect some images from video with rolling shutter and determine if it is better to ignore images with these artifacts or to include them.

+If we can accept lower or comparable accuracy but need it to run faster we could try batching or a faster model.

 ## Results

 My model is a little slow on my hardware, but the accuracy is quite good.
 I included some